TheLazyTomcat/SII_Decrypt/readme.txt

 ------------------------------
 This library is designed to decrypt SII files that are used as a primary mean of storing save data in truck games developed by SCS Software.
-It was tested on saves from Euro Truck Simulator 2.
+It was tested on saves from Euro Truck Simulator 2 and American Truck Simulator.
 The project is primarily developed in Delphi 7 Personal and Lazarus 1.4.4 and therefore can be compiled by those development tools.
 But it should be also possible to compile it in newer versions of mentioned tools/compilers.